UniversalDependencies/UD_Romanian-Nonstandard/README.md

   (Affiliation: Tehnical University of Moldova utm.md/ Chișinău, Republic of Moldova),
 * Cătălin Mititelu (Ro) (Author of the Converter UAIC-UD),
 * Florinel Hociung (Ro) (Author of the Treebank Annotator interface).
+* Valentin Roșca (author of a program for transforming XML in CoNLLU, including all our features)

 ## References